tkram/cordova-plugin-googlemaps-sdk/README.md

 https://cocoapods.org/?q=GoogleMaps

 As soon as cordova supports CocoaPods, this repo will be deleted and Cocoapods will be included.
 As seen on JIRA, XCWorkspace (which is required for pods) should be available on cordova-ios-4 (currently, 09/14/2015) - it's on version 3.9.1

+I could not find any document which prohibited uploading the original files to github, if so, please write me!
+I will response asap.